verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed - for developer use.
 Set the dumping level in the specified Verilator source file to the specified value (e.g.
-   :vlopt:`--dumpi-V3Order 9`).
-Level 0 disables dumps and is equivalent
+   `--dumpi-V3Order 9`).
+Level 0 disables dumps and is equivalent to `--no-dump-<srcfile>`.
-   to :vlopt:`--no-dump-<srcfile>`.
 Level 9 enables dumping of everything.

 .. option:: -E